 The vast majority of wood I use is from the wood lot right here on my wife’s family’s farmland near Waynetown, Indiana.
 All of the locust pieces come from here, as do most of the walnut and cherry pieces.
 As mentioned above, I harvest almost exclusively from trees that have fallen in storms or from dead trees that have been standing (or leaning) for years.
 Some of the trees have been hanging around on or just above the ground for decades.
 Occasionally a friend or family member comes across some particularly attractive wood from another source and graciously sets it aside for me.
 (If you are interested in having custom pieces made from some wood you have, let me know.)

 All of the pieces I sell are handcrafted.
 That term means different things to different people.
 What I mean is that every detail of every piece--every contour, angle, exposed grain pattern--is shaped by the movement of my hands with bandsaws, belt sanders, power-carving tools, and gouges.
 Although some of the pieces may resemble each other, every piece is truly one of a kind.

 All of my kitchen utensils are soaked in mineral oil before being buffed with beeswax from our own bees (or, when our bees don't cooperate, from other local beekeepers).
 See the product section of the website to buy a small container of mineral oil if you'd like to keep your utensil looking its best.
-Earrings and home decor pieces are finished with teak oil or other finishes.
+Earrings and home decor pieces are finished with Danish oil, teak oil, tung oil, or other finishes.